SS Exodus: Voyage preparations

-On November 9, 1946 the Potomac Shipwrecking Company of Washington, D.C. bought President Warfield from the WSA for $8,028.
+On November 9, 1946, the Potomac Shipwrecking Company of Washington, D.C. bought President Warfield from the WSA for $8,028.
 The company was acting for the Haganah Jewish paramilitary organization, and two days later sold her for $40,000 to the Weston Trading Company of New York, which was a Haganah front organization.
 Zionist supporters in Baltimore funded her purchase.
 Haganah transferred her to Mossad LeAliyah Bet, the branch of Haganah that ran Aliyah Bet.

 Haganah spent another $125,000 to $130,000 repairing, overhauling and modifying the ship for her voyage to Palestine.
 Britain had recently announced that it would begin deporting illegal immigrants to Cyprus rather than Atlit.
 Mossad LeAliyah Bet responded by deciding that migrants should resist capture.
 President Warfield was deemed well-suited for this because she was relatively fast, sturdy enough to not easily capsize, made of steel which would help her to withstand ramming, and was taller than the Royal Navy destroyers that would be trying to board her.

 President Warfield was also chosen because of her derelict condition.
 It was risky to put passengers on her, and it was felt this would either compel the British authorities to let her pass the blockade because of the danger, or damage Britain's international reputation.

-For months, teams of Palestinians and Americans worked on Exodus 1947 in order to make it harder for British forces to her take over.
+For months, teams of Palestinian Jews and Americans worked on Exodus 1947 in order to make it harder for British forces to her take over.
 Metal pipes, designed to spray out steam and boiling oil, were installed around the ship's perimeter.
 Lower decks were covered in nets and barbed wire.
 Her engine room, boiler room, wheelhouse and radio room were covered in wire and reinforced to prevent entry by British soldiers.

 Haganah re-registered President Warfield under the Honduran flag of convenience.
-On February 25, 1947 she left Baltimore for Marseille, but she ran into bad weather in the Virginia Capes and then a heavy sea about 75 nmi east of Diamond Shoals.
+On February 25, 1947, she left Baltimore for Marseille, but she ran into bad weather in the Virginia Capes and then a heavy sea about 75 nmi east of Diamond Shoals.
 Her forward hold began to leak, and she radioed the United States Coast Guard for help.
 The tanker E. W. Sinclair picked up her distress message, found President Warfield and stood by.
 The coast guard cutter USCGC Cherokee arrived to tow her back to safety, but the weather eased and President Warfield was able to reach Norfolk, VA under her own power.

 After her damage was surveyed in Norfolk, President Warfield spent a fortnight in Philadelphia being repaired.
 She then sailed via the Azores to Porto Venere in Italy, where she was refitted and bunkered.
-In July 1947 she arrived at Sète on the south coast of France.
+In July 1947, she arrived at Sète on the south coast of France.